 Our Family Heritage.
 The pastor of St. Basil's is a very dedicated and energetic bi-ritual Benedictine priest from New Zealand, Fr.
 Christopher Andrews.
 He officiated at the wedding of our son John-Paul and Elizabeth in the Roman Rite.
 Although both were baptized in the Roman Rite, they go regularly to St. Basil's for Sunday liturgies.
 I'm proud of them for maintaining our Byzantine Catholic heritage.

 After all, John-Paul's great grandfather, Rev. Vladimir Mihalich was a Byzantine Rite Catholic priest and pastor (1928-1943) of St. Peter & Paul Byzantine Catholic Church in Duquesne, Pennsylvania, then a steel town and a suburb of Pittsburgh.
 Both he and his wife Olga come from a centuries long line of priests since seminarians gravitated toward daughters of priests (seminarians may marry, but before their ordination, the same as deacons).
+The same might be said of Fr.
+Vladimir's successor in Duquesne for over 25 years, another great and faithful priest, Fr.
+Stephen Loya.
+I played with his kids growing up.

 Families of priests tended to mix socially with other families of priests in the same circle of friends.......get-togethers and picnics before television.
 Thus my mother told me stories of seminarians knocking on parish house doors, prospecting for daughters of priests with little time left before their ordinations.